teco-kit/DecisionTreeRules/README.md

 ## cut_tree_rules
 This methode is to cut/modify the tree rules.
 There are three possibilities to cut/modify the tree.
 Please consider that the methode first filters for feature_strings, than precision and then recall values.
-    +cuting at a certain variable
+*cuting at a certain variable
-    +cuting at a certain precision
+*cuting at a certain precision
-    +cuting at a certain recall
+*cuting at a certain recall

 The methode returns the type of dictionary as the extract_rules methode.

 It needs the following paramters:
-    +param target_variabel_name: string of the target feature
+*param target_variabel_name: string of the target feature
-    +param cut_feature_str: feature name of the feature to cut.
+*param cut_feature_str: feature name of the feature to cut.
-    +param data: dataset to search in (panda)
+*param data: dataset to search in (panda)
-    +param dict_of_rules_to_cut: list of strings, rule you want to use
+*param dict_of_rules_to_cut: list of strings, rule you want to use
-    +param max_precision: float value: if the precision is higher than this value the tree is cutted
+*param max_precision: float value: if the precision is higher than this value the tree is cutted
-    +param min_recall: float value: if the recall is gets smaller than this value the tree is cutted before
+*param min_recall: float value: if the recall is gets smaller than this value the tree is cutted before

 ### Questions or annotations?
 Please contact: gregor.schindler@student.kit.edu